 While touring campus, be sure to watch for views of downtown LaGrange.
 Fall can be an especially pretty time to see views from “The Hill”!

 As craft brew enthusiasm explodes across the nation, it’s rare to find an area that has several amazing craft breweries that remain relatively untouched by any particular beer culture.
-Troup County’s three breweries opened in rapid succession, with Chattabrewchee Southern Brewhouse and Wild Leap Brew Co. opening in 2017 and Beacon Brewing Company in 2018.
-Each brewery had a specific vision in mind and this area offered a blank slate in the beer world.
+Troup County’s breweries opened in rapid succession, with Wild Leap opening in 2017 and Beacon Brewing Co. in 2018.
+Both breweries had a specific vision in mind and this area offered a blank slate in the beer world.

 Establishing breweries in an area new to craft beer allowed owners and brewers a creative freedom that resulted in distinctive, high-quality brews that will delight any craft beer enthusiast.
-Each of the three breweries in Troup County offers a unique approach to their brews and their tap room environment.
-Visit all three breweries to get the true experience of this emerging craft brew area!
+Each of the breweries in LaGrange offers a unique approach to their brews and their tap room environment.
+Visit both breweries to get the true experience of this emerging craft brew area!

 Only in LaGrange can you find the Biblical History Center, West Point Lake, historic LaGrange College and experience an emerging beer market.
 Come see the unique experiences that make this town so special!